KEY DOCTRINAL PASSAGES

 A Guide for Testing

 The following guide provides the local church and its leaders with a tool to assess an elder candidate’s knowledge of relevant Scriptures and Bible doctrine.
-It is not exhaustive, and it is not meant to be.
-But it will provide a starting place for testing basic skills in handling Scripture and doctrine.
+This is not exhaustive, but it will provide a starting place for testing basic skills in handling Scripture and doctrine.
 You are welcome to add to this guide additional Scriptures you and your church feel elders must know in order to qualify and do the job effectively.
 For the downloadable copy of the booklet, click on:

 For a good test of bible knowledge, click on: